proksch/oopp-manual/grading/process/coding.md

 ## The group has used feature branches or merge requests to isolate individual features during development.

 Sufficient
-: The group has used feature branches or merge request from external repositories for important contributions.
+: The group has used feature branches or merge request for important contributions.

 Excellent
-: Most work has been performed in feature branches or external repositories.
+: Most work has been performed in feature branches or merge requests.

 ## Isolated feature branches or merge requests have been merged back into the main development line timely.